 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)
 In addition, this post contains affiliate links that will make me a small commission when used to order online.

-Now with it being fall and with how much Bentley loved Kylies Easy Pumpkin Dog Treat Recipe (see my post -> here), she wanted to try another one made with pumpkin.
+Now with it falling and with how much Bentley loved Kylies Easy Pumpkin Dog Treat Recipe (see my post -> here), she wanted to try another one made with pumpkin.
 We opted to work with one with oatmeal since it’s easier and more dog-friendly than all-purpose flour.

 CAN DOGS HAVE PUMPKIN?

 Before giving your dog any new foods, you can consult a vet to ensure they are safe for your dog and its breed.
-As well as being a healthy snack for dogs, these are tasty human treats.
+As well as being a healthy dog snack, these are tasty human treats.
 According to the American Kennel Club’s list of Safe Fruits and Vegetables, pumpkin has health benefits for the digestive system and their skin and coat.

 Plain canned pumpkin is good to have on hand for your dog.
 According to the American Kennel Club, the soluble fiber can add bulk to a dog’s stool and absorb water when a dog has diarrhea or an upset stomach.
 In addition, pumpkin offers skin and coat benefits for your furry friend and an aid to digestive issues.
 Plain canned pumpkin is the healthiest choice for your dog.
 But like all things in moderation, too much pumpkin in a dog’s diet can cause more stomach issues.